About This Listing

 5. Socializing outside the suite please.

 There is a city pool at the park (quick 5 min walk) and also one at the local gym .
 I clicked gym because there are literally 10 within walking distance, if you count the mass chains (24 hour fitness-across street), Crunch, Equinox) as well as boutique gyms where you buy just a class or two ("Flywheel" Yoga/Spinning, "Train," etc) which can be great for visitors.
-Weho park, where they hold the annual try pride, also has boot camp, basketball courts, etc.
+Weho park, where they hold the annual try pride, also has boot camp, basketball courts, etc. I spin at a studio called Cycle House walking distance at Melrose/La Cienega (soon to be a reality show!
+Ugh!!)

 Below is a list of Annual Special Events Just Steps Away from House.
 Go to the city website for actual dates. (airbnb won't let me post the link.)